mmandina/mmandina/README.md

 Hi 👋 My name is Maxwell Mandina
 ================================

-A sailor learning to code
+A sailor turned programmer
 -------------------------

-Teaching myself programming after years of sailing deep sea vessels.
+Taught myself programming after years of sailing deep sea vessels.
 Currently working as a deck officer aboard the USNS MERCY, a US hospital ship in the pacific ocean.

 * 🌍  I'm based in New York
 * 🧠  I'm learning MERN stack web development